-The site conditions were as such that the working areas was sensitive from both a security viewpoint and, due to restricted working access, with all contractors vetted, movements monitored and a high security presence.
-The site consisted of restricted space, in particular around the existing live high-pressure gas pipelines and areas around existing structures.
+The site conditions were such that the working areas were sensitive from a security viewpoint.
+Due to restricted working access, all contractors are vetted, movements monitored, and a high-security presence.
+In addition, the site consisted of restricted space, particularly around the existing live high-pressure gas pipelines and areas around existing structures.

-Gallaway co-ordinated between the client ESB Energy and National Grid to ensure the scope of the works and location of existing services, sensitive elements of the site and the do’s and don’ts were clearly explained prior to commencements of any paperwork let alone live works on site.
-Gallaway completed both the Pretender and Construction Phase Health and Safety Plans and issued the RAMS to both National Grid and ESB Group for checking and approvals prior to inducting all operatives onto the proposed site with the provision of permits to works and highly specific tool box talks.
-After careful consideration of the existing asset drawings, site setting out after CAT scanning and planning the works.
-Works were still completed with hand excavations and the removal of spoil from the compound areas by hand.
-Excavations under fencing for outcoming CCTV and ducting were completed within the day shift to maintain security provision.
+Gallaway coordinated between the client ESB Energy and National Grid to ensure the scope of the works and location of existing services, sensitive elements of the site and the do’s and don’ts were clearly explained before commencements of any paperwork, let alone live works on site.
+In addition, Gallaway completed both the Pretender and Construction Phase Health and Safety Plans and issued the RAMS to both National Grid and ESB Group for checking and approvals before inducting all operatives onto the proposed site with the provision of permits to works and highly specific toolbox talks.

 After carefully considering the existing asset drawings, the site set out after CAT scanning and planning the works.
 Works were still completed with hand excavations and the removal of spoil from the compound areas by hand.
 In addition, excavations under fencing for outcoming CCTV and ducting were completed within the day shift to maintain security provisions.